zogzog/cubicweb/doc/book/en/development/datamodel/definition.rst

 When defining a schema using python files, you may use the following shortcuts:

-- ._cwuired` : boolean indicating if the attribute is._cwuired, eg subject cardinality is '1'
+- `required` : boolean indicating if the attribute is required, eg subject cardinality is '1'

 - `vocabulary` : specify static possible values of an attribute